jacobdbt2100/Python-Data-Analytics/README.md

 ```

 **Mini Project:**
-# why Dashboards in python.
-Suitable?

-Create visual dashboards showing sales trends, top categories, and correlation heatmaps.
+Create visuals showing sales trends, top categories, and correlation heatmaps to highlight patterns and insights from a dataset.

-## Week 4 — Intro to Machine Learning (Scikit-learn)

-Goal: Build a simple predictive model from clean data.
+## Week 4 — Introduction to Machine Learning with Scikit-learn (Building a simple predictive model)

 - Introduction to Scikit-learn
 - Train-test split
 - Linear Regression model
 - Model evaluation (R², MAE, RMSE)
-- Saving and loading models with joblib ......WHAT's THIS???
+- Saving and loading models with `joblib`

 **Sample Codes:**
 ```python